 Opting Out of WC Coverage Using Ghost Policies

-A subcontractor opting out of workers comp coverage can be tricky to say the least.
-I received a great question on my post about certificates of insurance and subcontractors.
-What happens if a main contract or is a sole proprietor and does not cover themselves on the certificate of insurance?
+A subcontractor opting out of workers comp coverage can be tricky, to say the least.
+I received a great question in my post about certificates of insurance and subcontractors.
+What happens if a main contract or a sole proprietor does not cover themselves on the certificate of insurance?

 If there is any question on why the insurance premium auditor would do this, please see my last post on The Ladder of Insurance.
 If the sole proprietor was injured, it is almost a guarantee that the Workers Comp courts would place the responsibility for payment on the main contractor’s Workers Compensation policy.

 Update – certain states have deemed ghost policies to be illegal.

 Next Up – Your Company May Be Covering Extra Employees For Work Comp Coverage